 In another case, the Court of Appeals overturned the decision of a lower court in a trade dress case by looking at the differences between two products.
 In addition, it did not give weight to whether or not the defendant acted in bad faith.
 The case was brought by Merriam-Webster to protect the trade dress of its dictionary, Merriam-Webster's Ninth New Collegiate Dictionary.
 It did this when a competitor, Random House, changed the name of its dictionary to Random House Webster's College Dictionary and put it in a similar red dust jacket, along with other similarities.

 Other courts have taken a different view, particularly in relation to a case involving the V.C.
 Andrews book series.
 In this case, the court did take into account similarities between the book covers involved and the likelihood that this would cause confusion, in addition to the bad faith of the defendant.
 It decided that trade dress protection did apply.
 (Simon & Schuster v.
 The Putnam Berkley Group, Inc. (DCNY, 1994).)

 As a final example, a court found that medical equipment manufacturer ERBE could not protect the blue color of its endoscopic probes.
 This was because blue has a functional purpose in this field of medicine as it helps identify endoscopic tips.
 (ERBE Elektromedizin GmbH v.
 Canady Technology LLC, 629 F.3d 1278 (Fed.
 Cir.
 2010).)

 Trade Dress and Design Patents

-Trade dress protections can also apply to products which have had or could have had a design patent.
+Trade dress protection can also apply to products that have had or could have had a design patent.
 This applies even if the design patent has expired or was never obtained.
 In other words, you can simultaneously protect a product with trade dress and a design patent, plus you can use trade dress when a design patent is no longer valid.